FujitsuUscan/UscanEnterpriseAutomation/README.md

 * Test - Open a command prompt, type: java –version/echo %JAVA_HOME%

-##2.
-Download Automation build from GitHub
+## 2. Download Automation build from GitHub

-* Go to Git hub  and open https://github.com/FujitsuUscan/UscanEnterpriseAutomation
+* Go to github  and open https://github.com/FujitsuUscan/UscanEnterpriseAutomation

 * Press “Code” button and copy https://github.com/FujitsuUscan/UscanEnterpriseAutomation.git

 * Go to your local machine and create a new folder name which you like and from there open command line: type : “git clone https://github.com/FujitsuUscan/UscanEnterpriseAutomation.git”

-##3.
-Download Eclipse latest version from - https://www.eclipse.org/downloads/
+## 3. Download Eclipse latest version from - https://www.eclipse.org/downloads/

 * Install eclipse on your window